Health and Sport Committee

 At the beginning of the session the Committee agreed to carry out one-off evidence sessions with the special health boards and regulatory public bodies.
 As organisations that receive public funds they fall to be held accountable by the Health and Sport Committee in relation to their performance, value for money and meeting of objectives.
 Following evidence sessions with some of the regulatory public bodies and special NHS Boards in January and May 2017, the Committee agreed to carry out one-off evidence sessions with all territorial Health Boards.

-The timetable of evidence sessions with NHS Health Boards is as follows:-
+The timetable of evidence sessions with NHS Health Boards and other additional sessions is as follows:-

 >Ayrshire and Arran - 5 December 2017